illinois-cs241/illinois-cs241.github.io/regrade_test.md

 The test should

 * Return 0 on success and return anything else on failure.
-Any extra files/utilities to run should be inside the svn directory as well.
+Any extra files/utilities to run should be inside the directory as well.
 * The test should also be deterministic.
 For example, testing a threading library's efficiency should ensure that the results match after a series of runs.
 * The test should also have no memory leaks or tsan errors.
 * It should test any functions/executables that *you were required to implement*.
 Testing TA code will not count.